 The proportion that had been in contact during the last year prior to their suicide is higher than what has been found in the UK (14) and other countries (12), while the proportion in this study corresponds to findings made in a previous Norwegian study (16).
 We found a tendency towards an increasing proportion with contact through the period 2004–2013.
 For such a small catchment area, this is an uncertain finding, although it corresponds to the trend that was observed in the UK over the same period (19).

 The observation that a greater proportion had contact with the specialist health service in Norway compared to the UK can be interpreted in different ways.
 This may be due to differences in the forms of organisation, design and consumption of health services.
-Moreover, it can be an indication that the health services in Norway are more dispersed and more easily available, for example as a result of the escalation plan for mental health care (
+Moreover, it can be an indication that the health services in Norway are more dispersed and more easily available, for example as a result of the escalation plan for mental health care (20).

 Data from The National Confidential Inquiry in the UK shows that the suicide rate declines in areas where the national recommendations for expansion of the services are followed, according to a study that compared suicide rates in 1998 and 2006 in light of the measures that had been implemented in various regions.
-The measures that had the greatest impact were a 24-hour, easily accessible health service for people in crisis, measures for persons with dual diagnoses and an interdisciplinary review in the aftermath of each suicide incident with a view to learning (
+The measures that had the greatest impact were a 24-hour, easily accessible health service for people in crisis, measures for persons with dual diagnoses and an interdisciplinary review in the aftermath of each suicide incident with a view to learning (21).

 In Norway as well, the health authorities have initiated national initiatives for suicide prevention in the health services, such as the National guidelines for suicide prevention in mental health care (22) and a national campaign for patient safety directed at acute wards (23).
 These measures came into force much later than their UK equivalents, and their effects have not yet been systematically evaluated.